Control

 "Okay."

 "You can find what you need at Goodwill.
-No sense in paying too much for a bunch of new clothes."
+No sense in paying too much for clothes."

 "Okay."

 "Good."
 Dad turned away, signaling the end of the conversation.
 There it was.
-The first admission anything had changed, and it became yet another way for him to maintain control of me.
-Of everything.
+The first admission that anything had changed.
+It was yet another way for him to maintain control.
 I stood next to him for a while.

 "Is there something else?"